ByteworksHomeLab/spring-ai-lab/README.md

 export OPENAI_API_KEY=my-openai-api-key
 ```

-Use the ". ./path" syntax to on Mac or Linux to add the environment variables to the terminal session.
+Use any credentials you want for Postgres, plus your OpenAI API key created above.
+Use the ". ./path" syntax to on Mac or Linux to add the environment variables to the terminal session, as shown here:

 ```shell
 . ./env.sh